LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-data/_index.md

 Finally, we want to make sure that the event details page will show events owned by the currently logged in user and reject any event ID's owned by other users.
-Once again, we'll use `HttpSession` and `AuthenticationController` to retrieve the current user, and we'll retrieve the event based on its ID and the current user.
+Once again, we'll retrieve the current user and the event based on its ID and the current user.

 In the `displayEventDetails` method, let's add: